 If you can't contact the owner, report it online and we will contact the owner (if possible).
-We will cut back the tree so the road can be reopened.
+In an emergency, we will cut back the tree so the road can be reopened.
 The cuttings will be left on the property and we ask that the owner disposes of them.

-If a council owned tree is not blocking a road or pavement and is not a safety concern, report it online.
-However, if a tree is blocking a road or pavement, please call 03000 41 81 81 to report this emergency.
+If a council owned tree has fallen, but is not blocking a road or pavement and is not a safety concern, report it online.

 If a tree is blocking a road or pavement, call us to report this emergency on 03000 41 81 81 (Monday to Friday, 9am to 5pm) or 03000 41 91 91 at all other times.